Ihysol/kicad-template/README.md

 ![](Docs/board_preview.png)

-This is a ready-to-use template for a clean KiCad repository, designed for embedded hardware projects.
+This template provides a clean KiCad repository structure for embedded hardware projects, including a GUI-based import script (`cse_manager`) for component management.

 ---

 ## Features

-* Clean structure for embedded hardware development.
+Clean structure for hardware development with automated component import and library management.
-* GUI-based import script (`cse_manager`) for adding parts from [componentsearchengine.com](https://componentsearchengine.com/).

-**DISCLAIMER:** KiCad’s file structure makes simultaneous editing by multiple people difficult.
-Limit active work on the project files to one person at a time.
-Other work, such as research or tests, should be done in parallel, switching as tasks are completed.
+**DISCLAIMER:** KiCad files are difficult to edit simultaneously.
+Limit active work on project files to one person at a time; other tasks like research or tests can be done in parallel.

 ---

-## How to Use

-### 1. Clone this repository
+## Getting Started

+1. **Clone the repository:**

 ```bash
 git clone https://github.com/Ihysol/kicad-template.git
 ```

-### 2. Set up your KiCad project
+2. **Set up your KiCad project:**

-1. Add symbols, footprints, and 3D models for parts in the respective `Lib-*` folders.
+* Add symbols, footprints, and 3D models in `Lib-*` folders
-2. Check if footprints are available online (via [componentsearchengine.com](https://componentsearchengine.com/) or distributor websites like Mouser, Digi-Key, etc.).
+* Check for existing footprints online (ComponentSearchEngine, Mouser, Digi-Key)
-3. Add the parts:

-   * **Automatic**: Use the `cse_manager` script included in this repository to add parts automatically.
-   * **Manual**: Add files manually and link them properly in KiCad.
-4. All other included libraries **must** be local and uploaded with this repository (do **not** use global libraries).
+* Add parts either using the `cse_manager` GUI or manually
+* By default, `cse_manager` uses the `library_input` folder located in the `cse_manager` folder to read component files
+* Keep all other libraries local; do not use global libraries

-### 3. Update this README
+3. **Update this README** to describe your project

-* Describe your project and its purpose.

 ---

-## About Ordering Your PCB
+## Ordering Your PCB

-### Use Tags

-* Create Git tags for PCBs sent to production.
-* This provides a snapshot of the PCB at the time of ordering.
+* Use Git tags for PCBs sent to production to snapshot the PCB at that moment

-### Generate a Mouser Cart

-* Use the [KiCAD BOM Mouser Order Script](https://github.com/Ihysol/KiCAD_BOM_Mouser_Order_Script) to generate a cart from your BOM automatically.
+* Use the [KiCAD BOM Mouser Order Script](https://github.com/Ihysol/KiCAD_BOM_Mouser_Order_Script) to generate a BOM cart automatically

 ---

 ## Folder Structure

-All folders in this template are intended to be used:

-* **Hardware/** – contains all KiCad-related files, including symbols, footprints, and 3D models.

-  * Add custom footprints here if needed.
+* **Hardware/**: KiCad files, symbols, footprints, and 3D models.
+Add custom footprints here
-* **Production/** – for generated Gerber files ready for PCB ordering.
-Only include finalized outputs here.
+* **Production/**: Final Gerber files for PCB ordering
-* **Docs/** – notes, documentation, and changelogs.
+* **Docs/**: Documentation, notes, and changelogs.
+Link datasheets externally and update after production

-  * Include relevant information about development, issues, and design decisions.
-  * Datasheets should be linked externally when possible (to minimize repository size).
-  * After pushing Gerber files, schematics, and board layers can be added to the Docs folder.

 ---

-## Version Control with KiCad
+## Version Control

-* Use the **main branch** for your current hardware version.
+* Use the main branch for the current hardware version
-* When a PCB is ordered:

-  1. **Create a tag** for the commit corresponding to the ordered version (e.g., `v1.0`).
-  2. Update the `Docs/` folder with changelogs and relevant notes.
-* Each repository/project should contain **only one hardware design**.

-  * For multiple PCBs with different purposes, create separate repositories using this template.
+* Tag commits corresponding to production-ready PCBs (e.g., `v1.0`)
+* Keep each repository dedicated to a single hardware design
+* Use separate repositories for multiple PCB projects

 ---

 ## Scripts & Tools

-### cse_manager

-* Location: `Hardware/cse_manager/`
+* The `cse_manager` GUI is located in `Hardware/cse_manager/`
-* Provides a GUI to import and organize parts from componentsearchengine.com.
+* Imports and organizes components automatically
-* Can be run as a Python script or, if built with PyInstaller, as a standalone executable.
+* Can be run as a Python script or standalone executable
+* By default, it uses the `library_input` folder inside the `cse_manager` folder to read component files

 ---

 ## Best Practices

-* Always include local libraries in the repository; avoid using global KiCad libraries.
+* Always include local libraries in the repository; avoid using global KiCad libraries
-* Use tags to reference production-ready hardware versions.
+* Use tags to reference production-ready hardware versions
-* Keep generated files separate (e.g., in `Production/` or temporary folders) and ignore them in Git.
-* Limit simultaneous editing on KiCad files to one person at a time.
+* Limit simultaneous editing on KiCad files to **one person** at a time